thinkoid/lbp/README.md

 other similar implementations.
 Optimizing the implementation is something I wish to do with greater care after some more tinkering with the design.

-In the meantime I am using OpenMP in places and the speed gains are impressive (and expected).
-I am pretty sure there are other ways to improve the performance, too.
+In the meantime I am using OpenMP in places with nice (expected) results.
+More improvements, soon.

 ## Utilities